Saatva HD Mattress Review

 Responsiveness

-The Saatva HD rapidly adapts to your changes in position, so it’s great for combination sleepers, those who toss and turn, and anyone who simply doesn’t want to feel “stuck” in their mattress.
+The Saatva HD contains latex foam and a coil layer, both materials rapidly adapt to your changes in position, so the mattress is great for combination sleepers, those who toss and turn, and anyone who simply doesn’t want to feel “stuck” in their mattress.

-When it comes to motion isolation, the Saatva HD does a good job but not an excellent one.
+When it comes to motion isolation, the Saatva HD does a great job but not an excellent one.
 The comfort foam layers dampen motion, but the lower layer of durable coils is pretty bouncy.
-You’ll likely feel some movement when your partner changes positions or gets out of bed.
-For options that better dampen motion transfer, check out the best mattresses for couples.
+You’ll likely feel some movement when your partner changes positions or gets out of bed, but very little.
+For other options that dampen motion transfer, check out the best mattresses for couples.

 Noise